CrociDB/stewcomic/README.md

 State
 --------------

 Very, very, very early stage of development.
-I basically created a project on Qt Creator.
-That's it.
+It can open CBR/CBZ files and simply display a demo of a page on screen.

 Contribute
 --------------